jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 ## kNN

-Below we will test our implementation of k nearest neighbours.
+Below we have conducted 2 experiments to test our implementation of k nearest neighbours.
 The datasets used in this section can be downloaded at [https://github.com/jytan17/miscellaneous/tree/main/other/data_ml_package_ng](https://github.com/jytan17/miscellaneous/tree/main/other/data_ml_package_ng)

+### Experiment 1 - Faces Dataset

+Let's define some helper function to load the data and then plot the first 9 faces to see what we are dealing with.
 ```python
 from models.supervised import knnClassifier
 import numpy as np